ahmadfebrianto/telegram-bots/chat_watcher/README.md

 - This bot can be used to copy certain messages from a group where the `forward feature` is `disabled`.
 - This bot acts on your behalf.
 That means not bot (created by BotFather) is required to be added to the group.
 It will work even if you are not an admin in the group.

+## Use cases

+- I used this bot to grab vouchers, coupons, license keys, and other useful and juicy stuff shared in a group where the forward feature is disabled.